-Developed new tools for film's VFXAs most moviegoers now know, "Pirates of the Caribbean: At World's End" contains a climactic 20-minute sea battle in a massive maelstrom.
+As most moviegoers now know, “Pirates of the Caribbean: At World’s End” contains a 20-minute climactic sea battle in a massive maelstrom.
 There is said to be more visual effects in this one sequence than are found in many VFX-driven feature films in their entirety.

 The big challenge in this “Pirates” sequence — and the new film — was the water.

 While the industry has seen computer-generated water before, the sequence brought new hurdles to visual effects supervisor John Knoll and the VFX team.

 “We had a lot of very difficult shots that featured the water,” Knoll said.
 “The maelstrom was about a mile and a half across, and in order to get enough detail, the fluid simulation has to be at very high resolution.
 That is a very difficult thing to do because of the shape of the water surface … in all three dimensions.”

 As a result, the team at Industrial Light + Magic — which was the lead VFX house on the film and which completed about one-third of the film’s estimated 2,000 VFX shots — developed new tools to warp and composite the fluid simulation in the sequence.
 Image warping is a technique used to distort an image and was used to help optimize the resolution.
 Compositing is the process of combining images to create a new image and was used to composite multiple fluid simulations into a single shot.

 Additionally, to complete the sequence, the team had to consider forces like gravity as well as the speed of the water’s movement, which had to pick up as the ships moved down the funnel.